Ileostomy Pouch Leaks and Stoma Issues - Need Advice

 Agree with the reply from Justbreathe, if that is your situation also.
 I have a periostomal protrusion which changes shape depending on activity.

-For me, the best to minimize ileostomy leaks b/c of changes in my abdomen has been: measuring the stoma area when standing rather than lying down, since the protrusion enlarges on standing (measure for the bigger size); placing a Brava Protective Sheet directly on skin with the Sheet’s ostomy hole cut about 1/2” larger than wafer-skin barrier hole; then position the wafer-skin barrier hole over the stoma & press the brown sticky part onto the protective sheet (not your skin); then use 2-3 barrier extenders; then use Hy-Tape to secure wafer & protective sheet onto my abdomen.
-The accessories (protective sheets, barrier extenders, Hy-Tape) are covered by my medical insurance (traditional Medicare & supplemental), along with regular ostomy supplies.
+For me, the best way to minimize ileostomy leaks because of changes in my abdomen has been: measuring the stoma area when standing rather than lying down, since the protrusion enlarges on standing (measure for the bigger size); placing a Brava Protective Sheet directly on the skin with the sheet's ostomy hole cut about 1/2” larger than the wafer-skin barrier hole; then position the wafer-skin barrier hole over the stoma and press the brown sticky part onto the protective sheet (not your skin); then use 2-3 barrier extenders; then use Hy-Tape to secure the wafer and protective sheet onto my abdomen.
+The accessories (protective sheets, barrier extenders, Hy-Tape) are covered by my medical insurance (traditional Medicare and supplemental), along with regular ostomy supplies.